fenhl/Python-IRC-Bot-Framework/README.md

     connect()

 Makes the bot connect to the specified irc server.
+This function is blocking until the server sends the end of the motd or the connect_timeout is reached.
+The return value indicates which case you have (`True` means successful).

     debug(state)